eZanmoto/Pygme/docs/style.md

   between methods in classes.
 + Docstrings should always be verbatim string literals.
 This will allow them to be extended to be multi-line comments without change.
++ Class definitions should always start with a docstring description, primarily so that the class can be folded via indentation in Vim.